lbechberger/MLinPractice/Documentation.md

 ### Interpretation

 When we did our first tests we ran it successfully with 25 features (included HashingVectorizer), we tried it with the SVM classifier, but that took too much time (nearly endless).
 We read later that runtime increases with SVM quadratic with the number of samples.
 So we used KNN with 4 NN on a 20000 sample subset and for the first time our Cohen kappa went from 0.0 to 0.1.
-That was a big sucess for us.
+That was a big success for us.

-Later after long time of hyperparameter tuning and running the code on the grid (thats the big computer network provided by our Institute) we observed the given output metrics.
+Later after long time of hyperparameter tuning and running the code on the grid (thats the big computer network provided by our Institute) we observed the given output metrics from above (A,B,C).

 Thinks we found interesting:

 * Indeed, our Logistic Regression classifier performed the best out of the bunch reaching a Cohen's kappa of 0.35 on the test set.
 * Without HashingVectorizer Logistic Regression learns something but with a big drop in accuracy.
 This is maybe because of the big drop of information.
 * Its really interesting that with just HashingVectorizer the Logistic Regression classifier is so good compared to itself with all features.
 * Even though there is a small increase in Cohen kappa when we combine all features, but this comes with a big drop in run time.
 Case B 1 needs 2.3 sec, B 2 needs 28.9 secs, but combined they need 7.5 min.
 May this is because sklearns implementation of the FeatureUnion function.
+*  When we added more features (B 3) cohen kappa increase further more by 0.06 and balanced accuracy by 1.5%, so maybe the classifier could find something to learn out of it, but nothing significant.
+So if we would collect more data, even if it seems unimportant, we could maybe improve the classifier even more.
+* When we look at the output of the tests set compared to train set under B 4, we directly see that the classifier overfits.
+But as long as the classifier still learns something and can predict new data correct to some extent, are we satisfied.
 * LinearSVC works really good on small dataset, but it takes quite a long time for all samples.
 * To get some insights into the classifier let's have a look at precision and recall of the viral samples:
-   * SGDClassifier (A.1) has a high recall and low precision, so predicts most of the viral samples right, but just because he classifys something as viral much more often, than it acctuly is (low precision).
+   * SGDClassifier (A.1) has a high recall and low precision, so predicts most of the viral samples right, but just because he classifies something as viral much more often, than it actually is (low precision).
    * LinearSVC is just the opposite: He tends often to classify new samples not as viral even if they are (low recall), but when he does, he is quite sure about that (high precision).
    * LogisticRegression is something between them both, but still recall is much higher (so similar as SGDClassifier)
-* With our Cheating Features every classifier is just outstanding after a few seconds.
+* With our Cheating Features (C) every classifier is just outstanding after a few seconds.